Customer’s rights & responsibilities

 Fares and receipts

-Taxis: Except by prior written agreement, taxi drivers may not charge more than the metered fare and must give customers a printed receipt.
+Taxis: Taxi drivers may not charge more than the metered fare and must give customers a printed receipt.
 Hackneys and limousines: Drivers may not charge more than the agreed fare and must give customers a written receipt.

 Unreasonable refusal of service